The Lyric Theatre

 Priscilla Baldwin, George F. Bellows, Frank M. Byers, Jr.,

-Mary Laub Cowan, Stephen Fry, Katherine McGovern
+Mary Laub Cowan, Stephen Fry, Katherine McGovern,

 Eileen D. Morris, Linda Weiksnar